astralord/astralord.github.io/_posts/2024-01-27-exploring-parallel-strategies-with-jax.md

 #### Pipeline Parallelism

 Suppose our neural network, a stack of $L$ FFN layers, is so deep, that it doesn't fit on a single device.
-Such scenario is practical because a common way to scale up models is to stack layers of the same pattern.
+This scenario is practical because a common way to scale up models is to stack layers of the same pattern.
 It might feel straightforward for us to split our model by layer and that is what **Pipeline Parallel (PP)** strategy does.
 It splits up the model weights vertically, so that only a small group of consecutive layers of the model are placed on a single device.

 <div id="pp_prll" class="svg-container" align="center"></div>